samc5/Soft-Dev/how-to/oop.md

 - Inheritance: Passing down the structure and methods of another class
 - Polymorphism: Using a template to create multiple similar, but not exactly the same, objects

-### Estimated Time Cost: Depends on the program in question
+### Estimated Time Cost: Depends on the program in question.

 ### Prerequisites: